sjdlabgroup/omcplr/README.md

 # omcplr
-An R package for identifing genomic regions harboring complex genomic rearrangements and deconstructing their hierarchical organization using optical genome mapping technology.
+An R package for identifing genomic regions harboring complex genomic rearrangements and deconstructing their hierarchical organization based on the optical genome mapping technology.

 ## Getting Started